TruLaw is not currently taking new Xarelto clients.

 Xarelto is at the center of numerous lawsuits claiming personal injury and wrongful death.
 Plaintiffs allegedly suffered uncontrollable bleeding which resulted in severe injuries and deaths caused by Xarelto.
 Xarelto lawsuits accuse the manufactures of failing to adequately warn consumers and doctors of the side effects that can occur with an uncontrollable bleed and hiding important safety information which resulted in over a hundred deaths and over thousands of fatal injuries.

-Almost 18,000 Xarelto lawsuits have been centralized in federal multidistrict litigation (MDL) in U.S. District Court, Eastern District of Louisiana, where Judge Eldon Fallon selected four bellwether cases to be tried in Louisiana, Mississippi, and Texas early in 2017.
-Three of these federal bellwether cases ended in defense verdicts, and one was dismissed with prejudice.
+Almost 20,000 Xarelto lawsuits have been centralized in federal multidistrict litigation (MDL) in U.S. District Court, Eastern District of Louisiana, where Judge Eldon Fallon selected four bellwether cases that resulted in defense verdicts.
+A fourth bellwether trial is set to begin on December 2.

 The first Xarelto bleeding lawsuits were filed against Bayer Healthcare Pharmaceuticals, Inc. and Johnson & Johnson (and its subsidiary Janssen Pharmaceuticals, Inc.) in early 2014.
 This and other Xarelto lawsuits claim that the drug makers were negligent in promoting Xarelto as a safe and effective alternative to warfarin that do not require the same kind of stringent monitoring required of warfarin.